 How does a Complainant make a complaint?

-The attached Complaint Form should be completed in full and sent by e-mail directly to the ICCL at email@example.com We also accept complaints in writing via normal post.
+The Complaint Form should be completed in full and sent by e-mail directly to the ICCL at firstname.lastname@example.org or in writing via normal post.

 The Chief Operations Officer, or her/his nominee, will acknowledge receipt of the Complaint form, by written response, to the address for correspondence on the Complaint Form or in line with the accompanying Letter of Authority, if applicable.
 The ICCL will acknowledge the Complaint Form within 5 working days of receipt.

 The Chief Operations Officer of the ICCL will either investigate the matter him / herself or will appoint someone else to do so e.g. a director of the Board of the ICCL or an independent person.
 Where a complaint has been made against the COO, the Deputy Chairperson will carry out the investigation.
 The ICCL reserves the right to involve third parties in this process either as legal advisers to the ICCL or as an independent person appointed to investigate the matter and make a determination.